timmaffett/chalkdart/README.md

   - Hex color codes (#RRGGBB)
   - True color and legacy ANSI 256-color mode support for less capable terminals
   - Custom color keyword definition

+> Disclaimer: I needed to update the readme for 3.0, so I thought I would download Cursor AI and ask it to summarize my pull request adding the html output capabilities.
+The majority of the text above was written by Cursor - it's quite a ChalkDart promoter - lol- it gave me quite a chuckle.
+Better than having to take the time to write something up myself - for now at least.
+It did come up with some valid points though. 😉 (It apparently likes emojis also.. 😆)  Cursor also wrote the HTML Output section towards the end summarizing the changes, as well as adding detail to my CHANGELOG.md entry.

 ##### vscode debug console